 - Valley Hi

-In a more recent study (2013-2014) it was revealed that the majority of preventable deaths of African American children still occur in these neighborhoods and that black children continue to die at an alarming rate of two -three times more than other races.
 The Impact Sac Collaborative is dedicated to improving the lives of people who live in Foothill Farms, North Highlands, and Sacramento County.
-By reaching the people group that is loosing their lives at a faster rate than anyone else, we will be able to lift the entire community.
+By reaching the people group that is loosing their lives at a faster rate than anyone else, we are able to lift the entire community.

 In spite of the adversity the communities in North Highlands and Foothill Farms have experienced over the years.
 The people are resilient and passionate about seeing their neighborhoods restored and their people thriving.
 Impact Sac Collaborative exists to empower communities to prosper!